We will begin reviewing applications for Summer 2024 internships in late March. The deadline for applications is April

 Solitary Watch does not have a traditional office and has always operated remotely.
 Interns must have the ability to work independently, manage their own schedules, and complete tasks by set deadlines.
-While we do prefer interns in the Washington, DC, and New York City areas, we will also consider well-qualified interns in other locations.
+While we particularly need interns in the Washington, DC, area, we will also consider well-qualified interns in other locations.
 Those who live locally will have the opportunity to meet periodically with Solitary Watch staff in person, and all interns will attend weekly staff meetings conducted via Zoom.

 Solitary Watch is a very small operation, and unfortunately we are unable to offer paid internships at this time.
 However, we are happy to work with your university to fulfill the supervision requirements of any college internship program.
 Costs related to projects you work on for Solitary Watch, including transportation, telephone, etc., will be covered.
 If our budget allows, a stipend may be made available to interns who are formerly incarcerated/survivors of solitary; please inquire about this opportunity in your cover letter.

 Description of Work